 Many middle and high school students use summer break to continue or enhance their education.
 If you’re adept at any particular subject, such as calculus or physics, or you’ve already taken and done well on standardized tests like the SAT or ACT, you can help these students and earn decent pay as a tutor.

 Tutor pay varies by specialty, experience, and educational attainment.
-Tutors who themselves are high school students or recent graduates aren’t likely to earn much more than the national average rate (per Payscale) of $18 per hour.
+Tutors who themselves are high school students or recent graduates aren’t likely to earn much more than the national average rate (per Payscale) of about $19.50 per hour.
 But that’s not a bad wage for a job that requires no physical labor and can be done in the comfort of an air-conditioned home office or coffee shop.

 Tutors also have some freedom to set their own hours.
 The biggest downside for student-tutors is that marketplaces like Tutor.com tend to have strict teaching experience and educational attainment requirements — often mandating college degrees — that effectively rule out high schoolers.
 To find success as a tutor, you’ll need to advertise locally — such as on Craigslist, Facebook, and other social media platforms or on Nextdoor — and work your connections in the community.